Ogdensburg Maples: Border League 1946–1951

-The 1948 Ogdensburg Maples won the Border League championship.
-Playing as an affiliate of the New York Giants, the Maples finished the regular season with a record of 69–60, placing 3rd in the standings, playing under manager Russ Wein.
+The 1948 Ogdensburg Maples won the Border League championship while playing as an affiliate of the New York Giants.
+The Maples finished the regular season with a record of 69–60, placing third in the regular season standings, while playing under manager Russ Wein.
 In the playoffs, the Ogdensburg Maples advanced by defeating the Ottawa Senators 4 games to 1.
 In the 1948 Finals, the Ogdensburg Maples won the championship by sweeping the Watertown Athletics 4 games to 0.
 The Maples season attendance was 60,116.

 The Ogdensburg Maples again advanced to the Border League playoffs in 1949.
-Finishing in 3rd place with a regular season record of 70–60, the team was again managed by Russ Wein.
+Finishing in third place with a regular season, with a record of 70–60, the team was again managed by Russ Wein.
 The Maples lost in the playoffs, defeated by the Geneva Robins 4 games to 3.
 The season attendance was 58,749.

-The 1950 Ogdensburg Maples won their second Border League Championship.
-After a 2nd place 74–54 finish under manager Russ Wein, the Maples qualified for the playoffs.
-In the 1950 playoffs, the Ogdensburg Maples advanced to the Finals by defeating the Watertown Athletics 4 games to 1.
-In the Finals, the Ogdensburg Maples won the championship by defeating the Ottawa Senators 4 games to 2.
+The 1950 Ogdensburg Maples won their second Border League championship.
+After a second place 74–54 finish under manager Russ Wein, the Maples qualified for the playoffs.
+In the 1950 playoffs, the Ogdensburg Maples advanced to the finals by defeating the Watertown Athletics 4 games to 1.
+In the playoff finals, the Ogdensburg Maples won the championship by defeating the Ottawa Senators 4 games to 2.
 The 1950 Maples season attendance was 55,291, an average of 864 per game.

 The Border League folded during the 1951 season.
-Managed by John Sosh and Irvin Schupp, the Ogdensburg Maples had a record of 29–35, and were in 2nd place when the Border League permanently disbanded on July 16, 1951.
+Managed by John Sosh and Irvin Schupp, the Ogdensburg Maples had a record of 29–35, and were in second place when the Border League permanently disbanded on July 16, 1951.

 Ogdensburg has not hosted another minor league baseball team after the 1951 Ogdensburg Maples and the Border League folded.

 The ballpark

-The Ogdensburg Colts and Ogdensburg Maples teams were both noted to have played minor league home games at Winter Park.
-The site had previously hosted a skating rink.
-The dimensions were (left–center–right) 260–450–386.
-The ballpark seated 1,800 and had no lights when hosting the Colts.
-Lighting was installed by the Ogdensburg Maples.
+The Ogdensburg teams hosted home minor league home games at Winter Park.
+The ballpark site also hosted a skating rink in the winter months.
+The field dimensions were (left–center–right) 260–450–386.
+The ballpark had a seating capacity of 1,800 and had no lights when hosting the Colts, before lighting was installed when the Ogdensburg Maples resumed play.
 The ballpark grandstand once collapsed during a game.
-Today, the park has been renamed to "Father Martin Field."
-Still in use, the ballpark is located next to the Knights of Columbus at 721 Hasbrouck Street, Ogdensburg, New York.
+Today, the ballpark has been renamed to "Father Martin Field."
+Still in use, the ballpark is located next to the Knights of Columbus at 721 Hasbrouck Street in Ogdensburg, New York.